Morpho (genus): Coloration

 The ventral side is decorated with ocelli (eyespots).
 In some species, such as M. godarti, the dorsal lamellae are so thin that ventral ocelli can peek through.
 While not all morphos have iridescent coloration, they all have ocelli.
 In most species, only the males are colorful, supporting the theory that the coloration is used for intrasexual communication between males.
 The lamellae reflect up to 70% of light falling on them, including any ultraviolet.
 The eyes of morpho butterflies are thought to be highly sensitive to UV light, so the males are able to see each other from great distances.
 Some South American species are reportedly visible to the human eye up to one kilometer away.

 Also, a number of other species exist which are tawny orange or dark brown (for instance M. hecuba and M. telemachus).
 Some species are white, principal among these being M. catenarius and M. laertes.
 An unusual species, fundamentally white in coloration, but which exhibits a stunning pearlescent purple and teal iridescence when viewed at certain angles, is the rare M. sulkowskyi.
 Some Andean species are small and delicate (M. lympharis).
-Among the metallic blue Morpho species, M. rhetenor stands out as the most iridescent of all, with M. cypris a close second.
-Indeed, M. cypris is notable in that specimens mounted in entomological collections exhibit color differences across the wings if they are not 'set' perfectly flat.
+Among the metallic blue Morpho species, M. rhetenor stands out as the most iridescent of all, and because the wavelengths of light reflected by its wings fall almost entirely in the range of 400-550nm, its coloration cannot normally be reproduced accurately in digital images.
+M. cypris is notable in that specimens mounted in entomological collections exhibit color differences across the wings if they are not 'set' perfectly flat.
 Many species, like M. cypris and M. rhetenor helena have a white stripe pattern on their colored blue wings as well.

 Celebrated author and lepidopterist Vladimir Nabokov described their appearance as "shimmering light-blue mirrors".